 If you’re not too worried about the price, the Paris Pass is a nice option just for the fact that you can hop in and out of museums and attractions as you like and you don’t have to wait in line.
 Additionally, you can also leave a museum and not feel guilty that you’re not “getting your money’s worth.”

-But the Paris Pass isn’t for everyone so many travelers will find that it doesn’t match up with their travel style.
+The Paris Pass isn’t for everyone so many travelers will find it doesn’t fit their travel style.
 Below are a few cases where you might be better off skipping the pass.

 Budget Travelers Who Are Only Visiting a Few Museums

-If you’re the kind of traveler that only wants to see one or two things a day then I’d recommend skipping the pass.
+If you’re the kind of traveler that only wants to see one or two things a day then the Paris Pass isn’t worth the money.

 You Don’t Care About the Non-Museum Activities

-If you’re not interested in extra activities like bus tours, river cruises, etc., then you’ll most likely be better off skipping the pass.
-It’s theoretically possible to get your money’s worth by visiting only museums but you’ll need to visit three museums a day and that quickly becomes overwhelming.
+If you’re not interested in extra activities like bus tours, river cruises, etc., then you’re better off skipping the pass.
+It’s theoretically possible to get your money’s worth by visiting only museums but you’ll need to visit three or four museums—which quickly becomes overwhelming.

 Travelers Who Don’t Want To Plan

-The Paris Pass gives users the most value when it’s used strategically — which takes a bit of pre-planning.
+The Paris Pass gives users the most value when it is used strategically—which takes a bit of pre-planning.
 If you’re the kind of traveler who doesn’t like planning then there is a good chance you might enjoy seeing Paris without having to stay within the confines of the pass.

 Europeans Under 26 & Students At European Universities